larryknaebelobsidian/kingdom/Proposition 183. The doctrine of the Kingdom and its related subjects have a direct practical tendency..md

 ---
 # Proposition 183.
 The doctrine of the Kingdom and its related subjects have a direct practical tendency.
 ### Affects interpretation of the Bible
 >Obs.
-2. Its decisive and far-reaching influence is seen in the fact that it materially affects the interpretations of the Bible
+2. Its decisive and far-reaching influence is seen in the fact that it materially affects the interpretations of the Bible (see e.g. Prop.
+4).
+>p.
+321 Vol. 3 Prop.
+183 Obs.
+2
 ### Eschatology
 >Obs.
-3. Our doctrine deals largely in Eschatology,
+3. Our doctrine deals largely in *Eschatology*, ...
+>p.
+321 Vol. 3 Prop.
+183 Obs.
+3
 ### Completes christian character
 >Obs.
-4. Indeed, some things connected with our doctrine are regarded so essential to the completeness of Christian character, that the true believer is represented as in possession of them.
+4. Indeed, some things connected with our doctrine are regarded so *essential* to the completeness of Christian character, that the true believer is represented as in possession of them.
 >. . .
 >A symmetrical character demands the heart and attitude of a waiting, watching servant.
-Dr. Klink (Lange’s Com. loci) observes: “This constant expectation of our Lord’s Second Coming (Rom.
+Dr. Klink (Lange’s *Com. loci*) observes: “This constant expectation of our Lord’s Second Coming (Rom.
 8:19, etc.), when He shall be revealed in His glory unto all (Col. 3:4), is one of the characteristic features of primitive Christianity.”
 (Comp.
 Phil.
 3:20; 1 Thess.
 1:10; Tit.
 2:13; 2 Tim.
 4:8.)
-No matter how we may interpret the connection, it is a fact, plainly evidenced by the passage, that the believers specially trained under the apostleship had this characteristic, and are commended for its possession.
+No matter how we may interpret the connection, it is a fact, plainly evidenced by the passage, that the believers specially trained under the apostleship *had this characteristic*, and are *commended* for its possession.
+>p.
+321-322 Vol. 3 Prop.
+183 Obs.
+4
 ### Essential to doctrine, duty, character
 >Obs.
 5. It is only requisite to point out how the New Test, uses the doctrine of the Second Advent, in order to show how essential it is to Christian doctrine, duty, and character.
+>p.
+323 Vol. 3 Prop.
+183 Obs.
+5
 ### Reasons
 >It is given
 >1. to interest us in a blessed coming, Matt.
 23:39; Luke 13:35 and 21:27; 2 Thess.
 1:10; Heb.
 9:28; 1 Pet.
 1:7, 13; Rev. 22:7, 20;